pippim/pippim.github.io/index.md

 {:no_toc}

-The <kbd> ⚡ </kbd> (Lightning Bolt) button opens a proprietary, {{ site.title }} engineered quick jump window.
+The <kbd> ⚡ </kbd> (Lightning Bolt) button opens a proprietary, {{ site.title }} engineered, quick jump window.
-The quick jump window allows you to quickly navigate web pages.
+The quick jump window allows you to quickly navigate within a web page.
 The lightning bolt button appears whenever the page is scrolled.
 It stays in the same place for a few seconds after scrolling stops.